aws/aws-cdk-rfcs/text/0064-asset-garbage-collection.md

 ➜ cdk gc --help
 cdk gc [ENVIRONMENT...]

-Finds and deletes all orphaned S3 and ECR assets in the ENVIRONMENT
+Finds and deletes all unused S3 and ECR assets in the ENVIRONMENT

 Options:
-  -l, --list              lists, rather than deletes, all orphaned assets -t, --type=[s3|ecr]     filters for type of asset
+  -l, --list              lists, rather than deletes, all unused assets -t, --type=[s3|ecr]     filters for type of asset

 Examples: